YevheniiKovryzhenko/ACEPilot/README.md

 in terminal create an empty build folder: mkdir home/debian/ANY_FOLDER_PATH/build/

-#pre-compile this project:
+###pre-compile this project:
 cmake -S home/debian/PROJECT_DIR/ -B home/debian/ANY_FOLDER_PATH/build/

-# go into build folder
+### go into build folder
 cd home/debian/ANY_FOLDER_PATH/build/

-# Complie Project:
+### Complie Project:
 make

+# Running:
-## to run the project just call the main execuitable with the proper settings file:
+to run the project just call the main execuitable with the proper settings file:
 ./MAIN/bin/rc_pilot -s ./MAIN/Settings/SETTINGS_FILE.json

-##notes:
+# NOTE:
-PROJECT_DIR is HardwareTesting for this project
+PROJECT_DIR is rc_pilot_v2 for this project
-To change any of the settings, modify the source code in home/debian/PROJECT_DIR/ and repeat all the above compilation steps (you should only need to modify  PROJECT_DIR/src/main.cpp file)
+To change any of the settings, modify the source code in home/debian/PROJECT_DIR/ and repeat all the above compilation steps

+Look into docs/ folder for more information

 For questions contact me, Yevhenii (Jack) Kovryzhenko - yzk0058@auburn.edu